-I noticed in the current case that he was aggravated to a felony based cases from the statute as it existed prior to amendments.
+I noticed in the current case that he was aggravated to felony-based cases from the statute as it existed prior to amendments.
 The amendments added an element.
 This means the priors are not priors, according to law.
-If there are no priors, then it is a misdemeanor with a maximum of 2 years, rather than a habitual criminal felony with a mandatory prison 6 years on each count.
-Motions filed, and while a trial judge may not grant it, the appellate courts likely would.
+If there are no priors, then it is a misdemeanor with a maximum of 2 years, rather than a habitual criminal felony with a mandatory prison of 6 years on each count.
+Motions were filed, and while a trial judge may not grant it, the appellate courts likely would.

 The witnesses gave conflicting testimony on key facts and some even gave evidence showing that they were not victims.
 Just like attorneys, most people think this stuff is gross.
 In the #metoo era, helping your friend, empathizing with their experience, may mean that you believe you had the experience too.
 Fortunately, cross-examination is the greatest engine of truth known to man.

 After all the lay witnesses had finished testifying, a professional witness, an experienced Jefferson County Sheriff Investigator in child crimes, testified.
 In response to an innocuous prosecution question (something like, “how did you get involved in this case?” normally answered by “I was dispatched” or “my boss assigned it to me”), the experienced cop answered with many words.
 So many words, they were in paragraphs, and not just one paragraph, but at least three.
 Somewhere in the third paragraph, the experienced cop said things that every cop should know they cannot say in trial after 6 months on the job.
 Mistrial required.
 Mistrial ordered.
 A new trial date is set, everyone has to come back, well except with a new jury.